openhab/org.openhab.binding.zwave/doc/elexa/dmmz1_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-The device can be forced to wake up to submit reports or accept new settings immediately by simply pressing and holding the BUTTON for two seconds.
-The LED INDICATOR will flash once indicating successful wake up
+<p&gtThe device can be forced to wake up to submit reports or accept new settings immediately by simply pressing and holding the BUTTON for two seconds.
+The LED INDICATOR will flash once indicating successful wake up</p&gt

 ### General Usage Information

-# How to Use—Baiting the Trap

-  1. Lift the BAIT HOLDER from the Mouser.
-  2. Add bait - dry foods (like peanuts) leave less mess.
-  3. Replace the BAIT HOLDER.

-How to Use—Setting the Trap

-  1. Bait the Mouser.
-  2. Place the Mouser in the desired location - rodents usually scurry around walls and other corners.
-  3. Flip On/Off Button to the On position - the LED will stay lit for two seconds indicating the Mouser is armed.
-A flashing LED indicates low battery.
-  4. When the Mouser is tripped. the LED will blink every five seconds, and an alert will be sent to your Z-Wave Controller.
-  5. Flip the On/Off Button to the Off position to empty the Mouser, andit is ready to use again immediately
+<h1&gtHow to Use—Baiting the Trap</h1&gt <ol&gt<li&gtLift the BAIT HOLDER from the Mouser.</li&gt <li&gtAdd bait - dry foods (like peanuts) leave less mess.</li&gt <li&gtReplace the BAIT HOLDER.</li&gt </ol&gt<p&gtHow to Use—Setting the Trap</p&gt <ol&gt<li&gtBait the Mouser.</li&gt <li&gtPlace the Mouser in the desired location - rodents usually scurry around walls and other corners.</li&gt <li&gtFlip On/Off Button to the On position - the LED will stay lit for two seconds indicating the Mouser is armed.
+A flashing LED indicates low battery.</li&gt <li&gtWhen the Mouser is tripped. the LED will blink every five seconds, and an alert will be sent to your Z-Wave Controller.</li&gt <li&gtFlip the On/Off Button to the Off position to empty the Mouser, andit is ready to use again immediately</li&gt </ol&gt

 ## Channels